domestic first class cabin seating.

 Keep checking back

-The nice thing about first class fares is that passengers can usually upgrade (either by paying a fee or simply paying the difference in fare) after purchasing an economy class ticket.
-First class fares fluctuate with booking trends, and a substantial fare difference at the time of booking can shrink days or weeks later.
+One of the best perks of first-class fares is that passengers can usually upgrade (either by paying a fee or simply paying the difference in fare) after purchasing an economy-class ticket.
+First-class fares fluctuate with booking trends, and what seemed like a substantial fare difference during booking can shrink days or weeks later.

 Know your frequent flier benefits

-Many airlines that offer upgrades to their frequent fliers will also offer “instant upgrades” at the time of booking to frequent fliers who buy certain fare categories (typically higher than the lowest economy fare).
-Many of these airlines have search functions built-in to their websites to allow frequent fliers to display these fare types side-by-side with the lowest fare, allowing for easy value comparisons.
+Many airlines that sell upgrades to their frequent fliers also offer “instant upgrades” starting several days before the flight to frequent fliers who buy certain fare categories (typically higher than the lowest economy fare).
+These airlines often have search functions built into their websites, allowing frequent fliers to see these fare types side-by-side with the lowest fare for easy value comparisons.

-Many airlines will offer first class upgrades, either for a fee or a fare difference, in the manage reservation portal on their websites up until the day of departure (some up until check-in closes for the flight.
-Depending on what type of upgrade is being offered, the price can vary, so it’s good to check back in case it goes down.
+Many airlines offer first-class upgrades, either for a fee or a fare difference, in the manage reservation portal on their websites until the day of departure (some until check-in closes for the flight).
+The price can vary depending on the type of upgrade being offered, so it’s good to check back in case it goes down.
 The upgrade fees or fare differences are typically nonrefundable post-purchase.

 Many airlines also allow frequent fliers to use their accumulated points to upgrade to first class.
-On domestic flights, the number of points required can often approach the amount needed for a free economy class ticket, so value those upgrades wisely.
-On international flights, many airlines levy a cash copay in addition to the redeemed points, but may waive this for top-tier fliers.
+The number of points required on domestic flights can often approach the amount needed for a free economy-class ticket, so value those upgrades wisely.
+On international flights, many airlines levy a cash copay in addition to the redeemed points but may waive this for top-tier fliers.

 By bidding

-Some airlines have implemented bidding systems for first class upgrades.
-A typical procedure is that several days before check-in begins, the airline will e-mail passengers with coach tickets and invite them to bid using an online portal.
+Some airlines have bidding systems for first-class upgrades.
+A typical procedure is that the airline will email passengers with coach tickets several days before check-in begins and invite them to bid using an online portal.
 There’s a minimum bid, and airlines will award an allotted number of seats to the highest bidders at the end of the process.
-They typically won’t solicit bids if the first class cabin is close to full, and they won’t offer every remaining seat for bid, reserving some for last-minute bookings and rebookings in the case of flight delays.
+They typically won’t solicit bids if the first-class cabin is close to full, and they won’t offer every remaining seat for bid, reserving some for last-minute bookings and rebookings in the case of flight delays.

-Many airlines won’t miss another opportunity to solicit for upgrade sales during the check-in process if they have seats available.
-Most airlines sell upgrades online, through their check-in kiosks, or at the ticket counter or gate.
+Many airlines won’t miss another opportunity to sell upgrades during the check-in process if they have seats available.
+You can find these sales on the airlines’ websites, through their check-in kiosks, or at the ticket counter or gate.

 On board